 STAGES of LEARNING

 1. Start, pedal and ride.
 Learn to control speed, to steer, and to slow, stop and dismount.
 This is the part that’s usually referred to as “learning to ride”.
 At the end of this stage, you’ve broken through and can now balance on a bike.
-Your ride may still be wobbly, turns uncertain, and you’ve only ridden at slow speed for short periods of time.
-There’s lots of work to do!
+Your ride may still be wobbly, turns uncertain, and you’ve only ridden at slow speeds for short periods of time.
+There’s lots more work to do!

 2. Your first gentle rides around others; joggers, moms, dogs, bikes.
 Make judgements and navigate your path through the environment.
 First experience of riding a bit faster and then slowing from that speed.
 Practice of fine steering in narrower paths.
 First exposure to using the gears.

 3. With these fundamentals in hand, you begin to feel comfortable at faster speeds, for longer periods and distances, and you now have your first true exercise experience on the bike.
 Always learning new skills, you climb your first hill and remain in control while descending.
 You learn more safety techniques like how to safely stop from almost any speed, and how to anticipate and avoid hazards.